Skip to content

 Run Create Certificates First

-You must run Action: Create Certificates before attemping to run Action: Build Loop
+You must run Action: Create Certificates before attempting to run Action: Build Loop

 Use Examine the Error

-For each Build Loop Error section below, copy the phrase into the search function of your test editor.
+For each section below, copy the phrase into the search function of the log.
 If you find it, solve that error.
 If not, move on to the next one.

 Could not find an app on App Store Connect

-Copy the words on the line below and paste it into the search function for your text editor.
+Copy the words on the line below and paste them into the search function for your action log.

 Could not find an app on App Store Connect